Hexagon/minitz/README.md

 console.log("Time in New York printed with system locale: ", new Date().toLocaleString("sv-SE", { timeZone: "America/New_York"}));
 // -> Time in New York printed with system locale:  2022-09-14 17:29:42
 ```

+If you need to use the result in any way, it's better to use minitz to convert to a remote timezone.
+That way you get the results as an object, which also includes which timezone the time is converted to.

 ```javascript
 //  Convert to local time to time in America/New_York